ardalis/DevIQ-gatsby/src/docs/principles/architectural-agility.md

 Other areas of software development that support architectural agility include:

 - Agile Software Development, whose methodologies focus on iterative development and adapting to change, often allowing for ongoing architectural agility.
 - Microservices Architecture, which is designed to break systems into small, loosely-coupled services that can be developed, deployed, and scaled independently.
-Each microservice can evolve without requirin the entire system to be impacted.
+Each microservice can evolve without requiring the entire system to be impacted.
 - Continuous Delivery and DevOps, practices that emphasize close collaboration between development and operations teams, and promote rapid, frequent, reliable delivery of software.

 ## References